LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 }
 ```

-On hitting the request of `/` route, it invokes the show method of `theListController` and renders the returned value in the `welcome` view.
+On hitting the request of `/` route, it invokes the show method of `theListController` and directs the returned value in the `welcome` view.

 # Setting the Models